astropy/astropy/docs/development/contributing/get_devel_version.rst

     python setup.py develop

-Several pages of output will follow; this wouldn't be a bad time to get a fresh cup of coffee.
+Several pages of output will follow the first time you do this; this wouldn't be a bad time to get a fresh cup of coffee.
 At the end of it you should see something like ``Finished processing dependencies for astropy==0.3.dev6272``.

 To make sure it has been activated **change to a different directory outside of the astropy distribution** and try this in python::